seanwhs/Tutorials/NextJS/Build-a-QuickBooks-Clone/Part0-Introduction.md

 4. A "Checkpoint" checklist to confirm it worked
 5. A "Troubleshooting" section covering the specific errors beginners commonly hit at that step, with the exact fix

+Beyond Part 24, this edition adds a reference **Appendix A: Full Codebase Reference** — the complete, final, accumulated state of every single file in the project, useful as a sanity check if something in your own project has drifted from what's expected, or as a fast way to hand the whole project to another AI assistant for help.

 ### 5. How to actually use this series

 Every part is saved as its own note titled "QB Clone Tutorial - Part N: [name]".
 There is an INDEX note that lists every part and tracks where you left off.
 Just say "continue" or ask for a specific part number at any time, in any future conversation.